 Battle (East Sussex) sits at the very heart of our Sussex soul and is the place where our Saxon ancestry met our Norman ancestors at the Battle of Hastings, and the course of our history was changed.

-I love the fact, that as you head east on the A27, just after the Eastbourne roundabout there is a sign that welcomes you to 1066 Country, and the landscape changes as you travel along the edge of the Pevensey Levels.
-Maybe it’s just me, but it has a sense of history about it as you push on, as William the Conqueror once did, toward Battle.
-It also means that Battle is a great centre point for any visit or holiday in Sussex.
-And with that in mind, here is our list of things to do in Battle (East Sussex):
+I love the fact that as you head east on the A27, just after the Eastbourne roundabout, there is a sign that welcomes you to 1066 Country, and the landscape changes as you travel along the edge of the Pevensey Levels.
+It has such a great sense of history about it as you push on, as William the Conqueror once did, toward Battle.
+It also means that Battle is a great centre point for any visit or day trip in Sussex.
+And with that in mind, here is our list of things to do in Battle and around (East Sussex):

 Battle Abbey

-Dominating the town, as well as our history is Battle Abbey, an English Heritage site that is Grade I listed.
-The famous Battle of Hastings was fought in the grounds and the Benedictine Abbey built on the site thereafter became an important institution for the area.
-A visit round the Abbey and grounds is a must.
+Dominating the town, as well as our history, is Battle Abbey, an English Heritage site that is Grade I listed.
+The famous Battle of Hastings was fought in the grounds, and the Benedictine Abbey built on the site thereafter became an important institution for the area.
+Although a large part of the Abbey is now a school, a visit around the Abbey and grounds is a must.

 Battle Town Trail